-In this tutorial/course we look at how computers communicate on a TCP/IP network.
+In this tutorial/course we look at the fundamentals of how computers communicate on a TCP/IP network.

 The tutorial is geared for those who need a basic understanding of how networks work, and how the components fit together so that they can set up a small home/office network.

-In order for two computers to talk to each other they need to be
+In order for two computers to talk to each other they need:

-- Connected (cable or Wireless) this is known as the connection media.
+- To be Connected (cable or Wireless) this is known as the connection media.

-- Have a common language. in Networking this is known as a protocol.
+- To have a common language. in Networking this is known as a protocol.

 Ethernet or MAC Addresses